 8. Costco / Costco Gas

-Costco only accepts Visa credit cards, which is exactly what we use when getting Costco gas or shopping at Costco.
+Costco only accepts Visa credit cards, which is precisely what we use when getting Costco gas or shopping at Costco.

-However, using a Visa or a Mastercard is possible when shopping at Costco.com.
-Purchase your Costco gift cards online with your credit card, and then use the gift cards to spend at Costco.
+You can purchase Costco gift cards online with your credit card and then use them to spend at Costco.

 9. Amazon